 - KhaouiBen Amor62'

 International friendlies – Follow the Football match between Tunisia and Spain live with Eurosport.
 The match starts at 19:45 on 9 June 2018.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Alain Giresse or Luis Enrique?
+Who will come out on top in the battle of the managers Alain Giresse or Robert Moreno?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Tunisia and Spain?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Tunisia vs Spain.
 Get all the latest on Football: fixtures, results and tables.

 - OffFakhreddine Ben YoussefTunisia

 One final change (what's the point this late in the game?) and it's a Tunisian one.